- Staff

 director of GIS and Data Services

-Lawrence Hoffman (he/him) (lawrence@groundworkusa.org) joined Groundwork USA as the Senior Manager of GIS and Data Services.
-His role is to bring the power of maps and geospatial insight to Groundwork’s many environmental justice, climate resilience, and equitable brownfield redevelopment initiatives.
-He will collaborate with the broader Groundwork Network to create data-driven tools that inform and communicate local initiatives while building the capacity of colleagues to communicate data that supports their work.
+Lawrence Hoffman (he/him) brings the power of maps and geospatial insight to Groundwork’s many healthy community development initiatives.
+He collaborates with the broader Groundwork Network to create data-driven tools that inform and communicate local initiatives while building the capacity of colleagues to communicate data that supports their work.

 Lawrence comes to Groundwork USA after five years at Groundwork Milwaukee, where he implemented and maintained internal data systems, oversaw the organization’s website and other communications, and provided general IT support to staff.
 His transition to Groundwork USA comes as a progression of four years of GIS support provided to Groundwork USA’s Climate Safe Neighborhoods Initiative while working for Groundwork Milwaukee.
 Through Climate Safe Neighborhoods, Lawrence has had the opportunity to bring geographic insight and storytelling to 13 Groundwork Trusts and is excited to expand on that work in this role.
 Prior to working for Groundwork, Lawrence spent time as a youth educator and bicycle advocate in Milwaukee.

 Lawrence has a Graduate Certificate in GIS from the University of Wisconsin-Milwaukee, an MA in Geography from the University of Arizona, and a BA in Geography from the University of Wisconsin-Eau Claire.
-He is currently stationed in Iowa City with his partner and two kids.
+He currently lives with his partner and two kids.
 He daydreams about self-supported bicycle touring and synthwave.

 Close